What the Program Includes

 Free Open House & Info Session

 Thinking of applying?
-GrubStreet offers an informal Q&A session every December with alumni and instructor, Michelle Hoover.
+GrubStreet is offersing an informal Q&A session on December 11th, 2018 with alumni and instructor, Michelle Hoover.
 The Novel Incubator Open House will take place on Thursday, December 12th, from 6:00pm to 7:30pm at Grub HQ.
 Michelle will answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.